 One of the mysteries of the English language finally explained.

-(of a person or animal) of unmixed ancestry or descent.‘a herd of pure-blooded American bison’
+(of a person or animal) of unmixed ancestry or descent.‘the last pure-blooded Carib Indians’

 - ‘The culture effectively died out in 1933 with the death of Tommy Solomon, the last pure-blooded Moriori.’